Genitourinary Malignancies - Board Review Summary

 | POP-RT | Improved bFFS and DMFS with WPRT; no OS difference | Best positive modern nodal-RT trial, but still debated |

-| RTOG 0924 | No DM or OS benefit for WPRT | Whole-pelvis RT is selective, not automatic |
+| RTOG 0924 | Early reported: no DM or OS benefit for WPRT | Whole-pelvis RT is selective, not automatic |

-| HOPE | Pelvic 25 Gy / 5 after HDR boost had similar QOL to conventional pelvic RT | Interesting modern hypofractionated pelvic strategy |
+| HOPE | Pelvic 25 Gy / 5 after HDR boost had similar QOL to conventional pelvic RT | Interesting hypofractionated pelvic strategy |

-cN1 modern 20-fraction schema from the deck: prostate 60 Gy / 20, elective pelvic nodes 44 Gy / 20, and involved pelvic nodes up to 55 Gy / 20.
+cN1 M0 answer: treat pelvic node-positive disease at diagnosis with curative intent using EBRT + ADT + abiraterone.
+A practical 20-fraction schema is prostate 60 Gy / 20, elective pelvic nodes 44 Gy / 20, and involved pelvic nodes up to 55 Gy / 20.

 PART IV - POST-PROSTATECTOMY, SALVAGE, AND RADIORECURRENT DISEASE